Tommydreamer57/games/README.md

      <!-- figure out 4 digit code creation -->
      - Each room is named after the 4 digit code
-     - Each room contains data about the game and players - MAYBE USE REDIS FOR STORING THIS INFO CREATE INDIVIDUAL GAMES
+     - Each room contains data about the game and players - MAYBE USE REDIS FOR STORING THIS INFO
+ - Max players
+ - Allowing/blocking people from joining at different times
+ - Automatic starting of the game
+ - Automatic ending of game / min players / time limit
+ - How to control DOM with each game
+CREATE INDIVIDUAL GAMES